 This has been a post much asked for on Twitter, so I thought it was time to share my experience of having a tattoo laser removed.

-**Disclaimer** There are some pretty graphic photos later on of healing tattoos, if you’re squeamish or eating, it’s probably best not to go any further. 😀
+**Disclaimer** There are some pretty graphic photos later of healing tattoos, if you’re squeamish or eating, it’s probably best not to go any further. 😀

 I’ve had this tattoo for about 3 years now and early last year, I decided I wanted to get it removed.
 I eventually want to get a cover-up, but I know you have to go bigger and darker; this way I hope I can lighten it enough first so that I can have more choice in what I cover it with.

-The reason I’ve been hesitant about writing about the experience is because a friend who I also used to live with a few years ago drew the tattoo and I felt somehow I’d be disrespecting her and her artwork.
+The reason I’ve been hesitant about writing about the experience is because a friend who I also used to live with a few years ago drew the tattoo for me and I felt somehow I’d be disrespecting her and her artwork.
 The thing is, I outgrew the tattoo, it’s not representative of me at all any more, but that’s not a reflection on her.
-At the same time, It’s also my blog where I should be able to write freely about things I want to.
+At the same time, it’s also my blog where I should be able to write freely about things I want to.

 Laser removal patch test: